Follow the steps below to ingest your migration set from the Content Transfer Tool:

 You will be able to kick-off an ingestion to the destination environment only if you belong to the local AEM administrators group on the destination Cloud Service author service.
 If you don’t belong to the AEM administrators group, you will see an error as shown below when you try to start an ingestion.
 You can either ask your administrator to add you to the local AEM administrators or ask for the token itself, which you can then paste into the Migration token input field.

-Once you have learned Ingesting Content into Target in Content Transfer Tool, you can view logs upon completion of each step (extraction and ingestion) and look for errors.
+Once you have completed Ingesting Content into Target, you can view logs of each step (extraction and ingestion) and look for errors.
 See Viewing Logs for a Migration Set to learn more.